The economic outlook for marketing from the latest CMO survey

 Marketing in a Recession

-by Frank Strong When tough times hit marketing is often among the first budgets business leaders look to cut.
-From a financial standpoint, this is an easy decision because marketers often struggle make an empirical cost-benefit case for many of their programs,...Read More
+When tough times hit marketing is often among the first budgets business leaders look to cut.
+From a financial standpoint, this is an easy decision because marketers often struggle to make an empirical cost-benefit case for many of their programs, especially...Read More